8go/matrix-commander/README.md

                         messaging)'.
 For c) this option allows an alternative to specifying a room as destination for some --listen actions.
-For d) this gives the otion to delete the device of a different user.
-What is a DM? matrix- commander tries to find a room that contains only the sender and the receiver, hence DM.
+For d) this gives the otion to delete the device of a different user. ----- What is a DM? matrix-commander tries to find a room that contains only the sender and the receiver, hence DM.
 These rooms have nothing special other the fact that they only have 2 members and them being the sender and recipient respectively.
 If such a room is found, the first one found will be used as destination.
-If no such room is found, the send fails and the user should do a --room- create and --room-invite first.
+If no such room is found, the send fails and the user should do a --room-create and --room-invite first.
 If multiple such rooms exist, one of them will be used (arbitrarily).
 For sending and listening, specifying a room directly is always faster and more efficient than specifying a user.
 So, if you know the room, it is preferred to use --room instead of --user.
-For b) and c) --user can be specified in 3 ways: 1) full user id as in '@user:example.org', 2) partial user id as in '@user' when the user is on the same homeserver (example.org will be automatically appended), or 3) a display name.
+For b) and
+                        c) --user can be specified in 3 ways: 1) full user id as in '@john:example.org', 2) partial user id as in '@john' when the user is on the same homeserver (example.org will be automatically appended), or 3) a display name as in 'john'.
 Be careful, when using display names as they might not be unique, and you could be sending to the wrong person.
 To see possible display names use the --joined-members '*' option which will show you the display names in the middle column.
+  --user-login USER_LOGIN
+                        Optional argument to specify the user for --login.
+                        This gives the otion to specify the user id for login.
+                        For '--login sso' the --user-login is not needed as user id can be obtained from server via SSO.
+For '-- login password', if not provided it will be queried via keyboard.
+A full user id like '@john:example.com', a partial user name like '@john', and a short user name like 'john' can be given. --user-login is only used by --login and ignored by all other actions.
   --name NAME [NAME ...]
                         Specify one or multiple names.
 This option is only meaningful in combination with option --room-create.